-67b.
-The parish of St. Mary, Kells.
-Sacramental Priority Establish a finance committee and liturgy committee.
+67a.
+The parish of St Mary, Kells.
+Establish a finance committee and liturgy committee.
 The parish plans to develop lay leadership.
-Identify and train lay catechists, particularly for baptism and marriage preparation.
+Identify and train lay catechists, particularly for baptism and m preparation.
 Establish children's liturgy.
 Develop ongoing formation.
-Establish a faith sharing/RCIA group Develop the ministry for fostering vocations.
-Mission Priority Develop its mission with families through its relationship with St Mary's primary school.
-Develop parish links and collaboration with St Benedict's High school.
+Establish a faith sharing/RCIA group.
+Develop the ministry for fostering vocations.
+Mission Priority Develop its mission with families through its relationship with St M primary school.
+Develop parish links and collaboration with St Benedict's High s Whitehaven.
 Establish a faith focused youth group.
-Develop its mission with older people and with the sick and housebound beyond home visits.
-The parish makes provision for its mission with older people through clubs and social events Develop its mission with the poor.
+Develop its mission with older people and with the sick and housel beyond home visits.
+Develop its mission with the poor.